davetemplin/react1/README.md

 This is a quick walkthrough showing a minimal set of steps to setup a new React project from scratch using TypeScript and webpack.
 It is assumed the reader is already familiar with basic Node.js and React fundamentals and comfortable working with a command prompt, and that Node.js is already installed.

 ## Getting started
-Open a command prompt, create a new directory for the sample project, and initialize npm...
+Open a command prompt, create a new directory for the sample project, and initialize npm.

 ```
 $ mkdir react1